segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/friendbuy/index.md

 ![Segment write key](./images/segment-write-key.png)

- 8. From your Segment account, click into your Friendbuy Source and you’ll be able to add other downstream Destinations where you want to see referral events.
+ 8. From your Segment account, click into your Friendbuy Source and you'll be able to add other downstream Destinations where you want to see referral events.

-You’re all set!
+you're all set!
 Referral events such as shares, conversions, and reward evaluations will now be sent to Segment and any other destinations that you've enabled.

 ## Customer Data
 All referral events provided to Segment are in the context of specific customer (the advocate).
 Below are the customer attributes that Friendbuy provides to Segment along with these events.
 Wherever possible, customer data is mapped to Segment's reserved properties as defined in the [Segment Identify spec](https://segment.com/docs/spec/identify/).